 The Masai Mara is rightfully one of the most famous safari areas in the world.
 Not only is it home to the drama of the Wildebeest Migration but its wide, open plains make for easy game spotting – in short, it’s the real deal.

 So if its your first visit to Africa or you have limited time, it makes sense to head to a safari epicentre.
 All three of the Mara Bush houses are located in private conservancies: two in the Mara North Conservancy and one in Olare Orok.
-Conservancies mean much lower visitor numbers, which makes for totally uncrowded sightings and far fewer vehicles (click here to read more about the benefits of staying in a conservancy.
+Conservancies mean much lower visitor numbers, which makes for totally uncrowded sightings and far fewer vehicles.

 Safari villas have changed the face of African travel.
 Balancing comfort and fully staffed convenience with adventure and flexibility, they are set to become the way to enjoy an independent, on-your-terms safari.
 And as you sit around a blazing campfire listening to the sound of happily chattering children and friends swapping tales about the day’s adventures, you’ll be hard-pushed to disagree.